Simple Minds: Big Music and Acoustic (2014–2017)

-Walk Between Worlds and line-up changes (2017–2019)
+Walk Between Worlds and line-up changes (2017–2022)

 Since September 2014, Simple Minds had been working on new material with the electric Kerr/Burchill/Grimes/Gaynor line-up (minus Andy Gillespie), including the songs "Fireball" and "A Silent Kiss".

 On 15 November 2017, the new album title and track listing leaked on Amazon UK.
 Entitled Walk Between Worlds, the album features eight tracks while the Deluxe edition includes three bonus tracks (one live and two studio tracks).
 On 20 November 2017, a 20-second promo video was released on the band's Facebook page, promoting the album.
-The video featured a snippet of Magic, the lead single, as performed by the six-person Acoustic line-up (now including Catherine AD.
-Produced by Simple Minds, Wright and Goldberg, Walk Between Worlds was released on 2 February 2018 via BMG and entered at #4 - their highest UK album chart position in over 23 years - and #2 on the Scottish albums charts, the album's highest chart position in all.
+The video featured a snippet of "Magic", the lead single, as performed by the six-person Acoustic line-up (now including Catherine AD).
+Produced by Simple Minds, Wright and Goldberg, Walk Between Worlds was released on 2 February 2018 via BMG and entered at No. 4 - their highest UK album chart position in over 23 years - and No. 2 on the Scottish albums charts, the album's highest chart position in all.

 In Spring and Summer 2018, the band extensively toured Europe as part of the Walk Between Worlds tour, promoting the new album.
 Having performed on three tracks on the album, Cherisse Osei now became the band's full-time drummer, replacing Mel Gaynor; Catherine AD also joined the live band on additional guitar, vocals and keyboards.
 The band notably performed Walk Between Worlds in its entirety during the eight Spring concerts that occurred from 13 February at the Barrowland Ballroom, Glasgow, UK to 22 February 2018 in Berlin, Germany.
 After a unique show in Mexico City on 20 September 2018, the band extensively toured North America (now minus Catherine AD) from 24 September in Bethlehem, Pennsylvania up to 11 November 2018 in Orlando, Florida as part of the Walk Between Worlds tour.

-Live in the City of Angels (2019–2020)

-In 2019, Simple Minds released Live in the City of Angels, their new live album capturing the band on their biggest ever (2018) North American tour.
-Mostly recorded on 24 October 2018 at the Orpheum Theatre, Los Angeles, California (i.e. the City of Angels), the live album was made available on multiple formats.
-The standard CD and vinyl format feature 25 songs while the Deluxe CD and digital formats feature 40 songs.
-The album title can be seen as a reference or a nod to their milestone first (1987) live album Live in the City of Light which was (mostly) recorded in Paris, France (i.e. the City of Light).
-The 40-song collection is spanning, to date, a 40-year career.

-In 2019, Simple Minds also released a new compilation album entitled 40: The Best Of 1979-2019, a comprehensive overview of 40 years of the band's recording career that includes a new track: "For One Night Only", a cover of King Creosote's 2014 song.
+In 2019, Simple Minds released Live in the City of Angels, a snapshot from the band's 2018 North American tour, their biggest ever to date.
+The live album was made available on multiple formats; the standard CD and vinyl versions feature 25 songs, mostly recorded on 24 October 2018 at the Orpheum Theatre, whereas the Deluxe CD and digital formats contain an additional 15 tracks recorded during sound checks and rehearsals, yielding a 40-song collection to mark the band's 40-year career.
+The same year, the band also released a new compilation album entitled 40: The Best Of 1979-2019, a retrospective of the band's 40-year long recording career.
+It includes as a new track the band's cover of "For One Night Only" by King Creosote.
+The first Europe & UK (Winter–Spring) leg of the 40 Years Of Hits world tour 2020 kicked off on 28 February 2020 in Stavanger, Norway but was interrupted with the cancellation of the show due to take place on 11 March 2020 in Herning, Denmark and the cancellation of the rest of the tour due to the coronavirus pandemic.